doitintl/bigquery-grafana/README.md

-### We are retiring the [DoiT International BigQuery DataSource plugin](https://grafana.com/grafana/plugins/doitintl-bigquery-datasource/) for Grafana.
-We recommend that you migrate to the official [Google BigQuery data source](https://grafana.com/grafana/plugins/grafana-bigquery-datasource/) maintained by Grafana.
-In August 2022, we will cease all development and archive the GitHub project.
+### We have retired the [DoiT International BigQuery DataSource plugin](https://grafana.com/grafana/plugins/doitintl-bigquery-datasource/) for Grafana, ceased all development, and put maintenance on indefinite hold.
+We recommend you migrate to the official [Google BigQuery data source](https://grafana.com/grafana/plugins/grafana-bigquery-datasource/) maintained by Grafana.

 ---